toltec-dev/toltec/docs/package.md

     </tr>
 </table>

-Link to the project home page, where sources and documentation may be found.
+A link to the project home page, where users may find sources and documentation.

 #### `pkgver`